ch-e-mistry/lambda-ebs-delete/README.md

 - Fill up **Schedule expression** with : `cron(0 3 * * ? *)`
 - Click to **Add**.

+### Implementation - With automation

+This solution can be implemented via terraform, so in automatic way.
 ### How to exclude specific volumes?

 If you would like to exclude specific volumes, you can simply add defined tag:value pair to it.
 Be noted, it is **case-sensitive!**.

 ![picture](Documentation/EXCLUDE.png)

 - Add `Permanent` as TAG key.